 In 2003, Dr. Ron Davis, Director of the Haenicke Institute, launched the global and international studies program.
 The program was run jointly by the Haenicke Institute and the College of Arts and Sciences until 2014, when it moved to its present home at the College of Arts and Sciences.
 Its former directors have included Dr. Jon Holtzman, Dr. Olasope (“Sope”) Oyelaran, Dr. Donald McCloud, and Dr. Laura Hastings; with interim directors Dr. Michelle Metro-Roland and Dr. Cathryn Bailey.
 Each contributed to the program’s growth and development in unique and important ways.
 Notable changes over the years include the addition of four minors, a language proficiency, a capstone seminar, and the introduction of topics courses to the curriculum.

-The global and international studies program is now located in Moore Hall and is led by Dr. Susan Pozo, Department of Economics, and assisted by Dr. Ken Steuer, history, with academic advising and office support from Kala Willette.
+The global and international studies program is now located in Moore Hall and is led by Dr. Susan Pozo, Department of Economics, with academic advising and office support from Kala Willette.
 Dr. Thomas Kostrzewa has been teaching for the program since 2008.
-There are currently about 65 majors and 50 minors enrolled in the program for the fall 2017 semester.
+There are currently about 85 majors and 60 minors enrolled in the program (last updated spring 2018).